san-vm/AI6/README.md

 <h3 align="center">A powerfull offline voice activated assistant.!</h3>

 <p><img align="center" src="https://promodders.com/wp-content/uploads/2020/09/circle-favi.png" height="50" width="50">
 <strong> AI6</strong>, developed by <strong><a href="https://promodders.com" target="blank">ProModders</a></strong> is an open source Voice Assistant "Widget" which comes with advance system and navigation capabilities.
-You can also connect to the AI6 service through the app on your Phone connected over the same network.</p>
+You can also connect to the AI6 service through the app on your Phone connected over the same network. • Uniquely crafted to maximize usefulness and preserve data privacy, processing text, audio and images locally with no need to send the data out.</p>

 <img src="https://raw.githubusercontent.com/san-vm/AI6/master/zImg/AI.png" width=720>